 Vertex-based models for epithelial morphogenesis

-I am interesting in developing and using vertex-based models (VBMs) for epithelial tissues.
+We develop and use vertex-based models (VBMs) for epithelial tissues.
 These models share the central assumption that a cell may be approximated geometrically by a polyhedron that represents the cell membrane.
 Within VBMs rules are set up to define how each vertex moves and it is standard to make the following two simplifying approximations: first, that motion relative to a basement membrane may be described by considering each vertex to be embedded in a viscous medium that applies a drag force on it; and second, that inertia is vanishing.
 This leads to first-order dynamics.
 The forces applied to vertices are split into two categories: those that manifest as tension forces and represent adhesion at cell-cell junctions; and pressure forces that represent the actomyosin cortex that gives a cell its internal structure.
 Further rules describe cell rearrangements and control cell birth and death.
 Repeated simulation of the models generates a series of summary statistics for quantitative comparison with experimental data.

 - A. G. Fletcher, M. Osterfield, R. E. Baker and S. Y. Shvartsman (2014).
 Vertex models of epithelial morphogenesis.
 Biophys.
 J. 106(11):2291-2304.
 DOI